Playerstate forms creation platform that lets players make money

 Playerstate is launching a platform for communities of gamers to produce user-generated content for their favorite video games.

-The London-based company is the latest to take inspiration from Roblox and Minecraft to endorse the idea of players creating their own mods or game content alongside their favorite games.
+The London-based company is the latest to take inspiration from Roblox and Minecraft and endorse the idea of players creating their own mods or game content alongside their favorite games.

-Gamers are a passionate bunch, and it’s common for enthusiasts to make creative projects for their favorite pastime, the company said.
+Gamers are a passionate bunch, and it’s common for them to make creative projects for their favorite pastime, the company said.
 That includes fan art, mods, videos, memes, GIFs, video guides, and music.
-These projects are shared on social media, but rarely are the creators of such content able to monetize their efforts.
+They share these projects on social media, but rarely can they monetize these efforts.
 That’s where Playerstate comes in.
-Playerstate offers a creation platform that allows creative players a way to generate content around or for their favorite games and get rewarded in the process.
+It offers a creation platform that enables players a way to generate content and get rewarded in the process.

-Similar to many of today’s most popular social media platforms, Playerstate will allow users to follow others to see what content they’re posting, like and share their favorite posts and join groups, said Dean Anderson, CEO of Playerstate, in an email to GamesBeat.
+With Playerstate, users may follow others to see what content they’re posting, like and share posts, and join groups, said CEO Dean Anderson in an email to GamesBeat.

 Webinar